Synchronizing Rhythms of Logic: Introduction

-At the hardware level, digital computation and communication are inseparable; one has digital networks.
-Like spoken language, the hardware of digital networks depends on properly timed transitions among physically distinct conditions.
-Below we show how timing in digital networks depends on a special local type of synchronization, distinct from that defined in special relativity.
-This {\it logical synchronization}---known to engineers but overlooked in theoretical physics---requires guesswork for its maintenance.

-Analyzing the physical foundations of computation and the need for guesswork in logical synchronization has implications for several disciplines and for novel links among them. \begin{enumerate} \item In physics, we show how communications work as a topological foundation of space and time, involving guesswork in the maintenance of necessary logical synchronization. \item In biology, avoiding any discussion of consciousness, we model basal cognition along with human thinking as computation, punctuated by unpredictable reprogramming. \item In discrete mathematics we define marked graphs that are adapted to express the communications and computations for the above points.
-These graphs allow the definition of {\it logical distance} as a precursor to physical time and distance. \end{enumerate}
+Appreciation of the physical basis for computational networks, centered on logical synchronization with its need for guesswork, has implications that straddle physics, biology, and mathematics. \begin{enumerate} \item In physics, we show how communication works as a topological foundation of space and time, involving guesswork in the maintenance of necessary logical synchronization. \item In biology, avoiding any discussion of consciousness, we model basal cognition along with human thinking as computation punctuated by unpredictable reprogramming. \item In discrete mathematics, we define marked graphs that are adapted to express the communications and computations in both digital systems and living organisms.
+Marked graphs are the only mathematical objects we have found that deal with motion without assuming a clock (i.e., a physical device), something necessarily outside of mathematics.
+As shown below, they allow the definition of {\it logical distance} as a precursor to physical time and distance. \end{enumerate}